wingify/wingify.github.io/_posts/2017-10-04-migrating-towards-yarn-webpack.markdown

 * Get rid of file size/source code readability concerns.
 * It was a great fit to be used as a standalone Javascript library, which is exactly our case.

-Everything was working as expected but maintainance, performance, and scale were the issues.
+Everything was working as expected but maintenance, performance, and scale were the issues.
 We had so many healthy discussions regarding improving things and thus we thought of upgrading our tech stack too.
-Also, as I mentioned we didn't have the concrete build system; it was the right time to investigate further.
-We were ready to spend some quality time in researching for technologies which could fit in our build system.
-[Gaurav Nanda](https://twitter.com/gauravmuk) and I took a break from our daily chores and read a lot of articles/blogs and the *not-so-useful* official docs to get a good command over various technologies.
+Also, as I mentioned we didn't have a concrete build system; it was the right time to investigate further.
+We were ready to spend some quality time in researching technologies which could fit in our build system.
+[Gaurav Nanda](https://twitter.com/gauravmuk) and I took a break from our daily chores and read many articles/blogs and the *not-so-useful* official docs to get a good command over various technologies.
 Migrating from `Grunt` to `Gulp` wasn't helping us since build time was nearly the same.
-The task which was taking a lot of time was the `require-amdclean` task, taking around `10 seconds` even for adding just a single character like `;` while working in the development environment.
+The task which took a lot of time was the `require-amdclean` task, taking around `10 seconds` even for adding just a single character like `;` while working in the development environment.

 ### Migrating from NPM to Yarn - First step towards a new journey

 After reading about [Yarn](https://yarnpkg.com/en/), the team was really curious to play with this yet new package manager aka dependency manager.
 When we benchmarked the results, we were literally stunned by the time difference between NPM and Yarn in fetching up resources.
-Yarn achieves this fastness by introducing parallelism and its performance and security via maintaining a `yarn.lock` file.
+Yarn achieves this speed by introducing parallelism and its performance and security via maintaining a `yarn.lock` file.

-For a total of `34` packages in total, following stats would please your eyes too :)
+For a total of `34` packages in total, the following stats would please your eyes too :)

 > yarn@1.0.2
 > npm@3.10.10